Table of Contents

 Each year in law school

-- Attend annual fall conference
+- Attend and volunteer to help with the fall conference

 - Attend annual spring alumni career panel

 - Attend annual spring practicing sports law panel